sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 If you're looking for more features-- such as being able to easily access your passwords on a mobile device-- you may want to look elsewhere.

+#### 1Password (More features right out of the box)

 In direct response to these problems, at one point I paid for and setup [1Password](https://1password.com/).
-This is a slicker password manager, with more features than KeePassX.
+This is a slicker password manager, with more features than KeePassX right from the get go.

 For example you can install a Google Chrome extension that automatically fills in usernames and passwords for the page you're on.
 It also syncs with Dropbox seamlessly for you (if you so choose to put your encrypted password file on the cloud), and they have an iPhone app for accessing your passwords.
 This allows me to sign in both on my phone and, if I wish, on other computers.

 Here's Shelton's guide [1Password for Beginners](https://medium.com/@mshelton/introduction-to-password-managers-5e15baa8b26e) and [an even more recent one from Lifehacker](https://lifehacker.com/the-beginners-guide-to-1password-1794464866?utm_campaign=socialflow_lifehacker_twitter&utm_source=lifehacker_twitter&utm_medium=socialflow).